-Gilbert’s 17th Street Grill has some of the most excellent folks you’ll ever meet.
+Gilbert’s 17th Street Grill (1821 Cordova Road, Fort Lauderdale) has some of the most amazing folks you’ll ever meet.
 Bob & Lenore Gilbert founded Gilbert’s in 2008 after selling their previous restaurant, the Kansas City Steakhouse.

-Their daughter Beth who runs the restaurant with her husband Chef Corwin are the other important component of the Gilbert’s 17th Street Grill magic.
+Their daughter Beth runs the restaurant, and her husband Chef Corwin are the other important component of Gilbert’s 17th Street Grill magic.
 There’s an old diner feel to the place too.
 I love everything about this.

 The burger was great, a solid burger.
 It was thick steakhouse-type with a very beefy taste.
-The main thing I took away from my first Gilbert’s burger was how juicy it was.
+The main thing I took away from my first Gilbert’s burger was how juicy it is.

 Lenore’s Key Lime Pie and Hot Apple Cobbler round out the must-have sweets on the menu.
 You can’t go wrong with any of these.